-In Experience Data Model (XDM), classes define the behavioral aspects of the data that a schema will contain (record or time-series).
+In Adobe Experience Platform, a schema’s class defines the behavioral aspects of the data that the schema will contain (record or time-series).
 In addition to this, classes describe the smallest number of common properties that all schemas based on that class would need to include and provide a way for multiple compatible datasets to be merged.

 This guide requires a working understanding of XDM System.
 Refer to the XDM overview for an introduction to the role of XDM within the Experience Platform ecosystem, and the basics of schema composition to learn how classes contribute to XDM schemas.

 While not required for this guide, it is recommended that you also follow the tutorial on composing a schema in the UI to familiarize yourself with the various capabilities of the Schema Editor.

 In the Schemas workspace, select Create schema, then select Browse from the dropdown.

 A dialog appears that allows you select from a list of available classes.
 At the top of the dialog, select Create new class.
 You can then give your new class a display name (a short, descriptive, unique, and user-friendly name for the class), a description, and a behavior for the data that the schema will define (Record or Time-series).

 The Schema Editor appears, showing a new schema in the canvas that is based on the custom class you just created.
 Since no fields have been added to the class yet, the schema only contains an

 _id field, which represents the system-generated unique identifier that is automatically applied to all resources in the Schema Registry.